01-edu/public/subjects/rot/README.md

 ### Instructions

-By now you will have the knowledge of the so called rotational cipher "ROT13".
+In this exercise, if you do not know about it already, you will learn about the rotational cipher "ROT13".

 A ROT13 on the Latin alphabet would be as follows: